 The Pharmaceutical Sciences Building supports the University of British Columbia’s Faculty of Pharmacy and is home to several research organizations.
 It’s also an award-winning LEED Gold-certified structure that has become iconic because of its innovative design and the use of wood, inside and out.

-- The student and faculty building is designed to LEED Gold standard, ensuring sustainable building materials and methods.
+- The student and faculty building is designed to LEED Gold standard.

-- Wood has a high public profile throughout, including wall cladding in the atriums, exposed wall guard protection and trim.
+- Exposed wood is prominent throughout the building, including wall cladding in the atriums, exposed wall guard protection and trim.

-The award-winning Pharmaceutical Sciences building is a southeast campus gateway to the academic core of the University of BC, and a showcase for the immense potential of wood construction.
+The award-winning Pharmaceutical Sciences building is a southeast campus gateway to the academic core of The University of British Columbia, and a showcase for the immense potential of wood construction.
 The building is an expansion of the pharmacy faculty and includes the Centre for Drug Research and Development.
-There is also a pharmacy clinic that lets students and practitioners around the province gain valuable experience working with patients.
+There is also a pharmacy clinic that enables students and practitioners around the province to gain valuable experience working with patients.
 Several informal gathering spaces encourage collaboration, which is essential to research.
 The highly innovative design of the building combines four distinct buildings into a single complex, joined by two large atriums.
-The designers used building information modeling (BIM) to ensure the project was fast-tracked.
+The designers used building information modelling (BIM) to ensure the project was fast-tracked.
 Wood creates a warm, welcoming environment for students, staff and visitors, and is featured prominently throughout the building.